Pediatrician Approved Tips for Helping Families Thrive During Social Distancing

 The current health pandemic has given us many things to be concerned about but has also provided many things for which to be thankful.
 Despite this, many families are struggling in search of some semblance of normalcy and peace amid the chaos.

 Fear and anxiety affect different people differently, and families can either become stronger or weaker.
 As pediatric providers, it is our mission to help the entire family be well.
-Here are some pediatrician approved tips from Behavioral Health and Culinary Medicine Clinician, Laurie Powers, PA-C.
+Here are some pediatrician-approved tips:

 Make a Schedule